Slamy/Wiki_MiSTer/Using-MiSTer.md

 `/roms/NES/...`
 `etc`

-Arcade roms, Computer BIOS and Core system rom's will need to be put elsewhere in a folder called bootrom.
+Arcade roms, Computer BIOS and Core system roms will need to be put elsewhere in a folder called bootrom.

 `/bootrom/ [ BIOS / Arcade Roms / Core roms go here ] `
 ***